brunobord/microsr/microsr.md

 #### non-magic perks

-humans can usually pick any of these non-magic perks.
+any character can pick any of these non-magic perks, as long as they don't choose the magic-user career.

 each perk gives +1 to any roll related to it, unless specified otherwise.